 - An overview of some of the clinical considerations of gender when implementing pretend play assessment and interventions across the age continuum; and when engaging father’s in play.

-This online module is suitable for occupational therapists/speech pathologist who have attended a Developing Pretend Play Skills in Children Assessment and intervention workshop; and consider pretend play skills intervention as part of their professional “tool kit” and are wanting to further enhance their knowledge and skills in this area.
-This workshop builds on previous workshops and it will be assumed that participants understand the development of pretend play and assess a child’s pretend play within their practice.
+Workshop Prerequisite – This online module is suitable for occupational therapists/speech pathologist who have attended a Developing Pretend Play Skills in Children Assessment and Intervention workshop; and consider pretend play skills intervention as part of their professional “tool kit” and are wanting to further enhance their knowledge and skills in this area.
+This workshop builds on previous workshops and it will be assumed that participants understand the development of pretend play and can assess a child’s pretend play within their practice.